-a geometric / diagrammatic style to incorporate Washington’s geographic landscape with all major rivers, parks and landmarks including the Beltway and county borders of Maryland and Virginia.
+The System Map is designed using a geometric / diagrammatic style to incorporate Washington’s geographic landscape with all major rivers, parks and landmarks including the Beltway and county borders of Maryland and Virginia.
+All rail lines are color-coded to tie in with all other way-finding graphics in the system.
+A Time / Fare panel lists all Metro stations and displays estimated travel times and required fares for each currently operating station in the system.

 The map was designed on a grid to accommodate the future expansion of the Metro system by adding additional lines.

 Retained in 1974 by the Washington Metropolitan Area Transit Authority (WMATA) to design and develop a Map program for the new subway system being constructed to serve Washington, DC and neighboring VA and MD.
+To include a System map and related Neighborhood maps for all stations in the system.

 The original five Neighborhood Maps were designed to reflect the location of Metro rail service in that station area.